elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can use destructing on any iterable including objects in JavaScript.</div><br />
+  <div><strong>Interview Response:</strong> We can use destructing on any iterable, including objects in JavaScript.</div><br />
-  <div><strong>Technical Response:</strong> We can use destructing on any iterable including objects in JavaScript.
-There should be an existing object at the right side of the assignment operator.
-The left side contains an object-like “pattern” for corresponding properties.
+  <div><strong>Technical Response:</strong> We can use destructing on any iterable, including objects in JavaScript.
+There should be an existing object on the right side of the assignment operator, and the left side contains an object-like “pattern” for corresponding properties.
 In the simplest case, that is a list of variable names in &#123;...&#125;.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />